You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 • Visitation (domestic and international)

-• You also need to have secured at least half (50%) of the total money you need for your project.
+• You need to have secured at least half (50%) of the total money you need for your project.

-Getting the Funds: Once everything is set and your project is approved, the money will be sent to you through an Electronic Funds Transfer (EFT).
+10. Delivery of funds: Once your project is approved and we have received all the necessary documents, the money will be sent to you through an Electronic Funds Transfer (EFT).
 This means the money will go directly into your bank account electronically.

-Apply for growth funding
+Apply for Growth funding